 How do you treat your liver on a daily basis?
-We know, you probably don’t always think about it.
-A busy life, work, or having little time to cook means that a lot of times you don’t pay it the attention that it deserves.
+You probably don’t always think about it.
+Between work and all your other responsibilities, you probably don’t have time to pay your liver the attention that it deserves.

-Care for your liver with parsley and mintIn pharmacies and natural grocery stores, you can find an endless supply of products designed to care for and detox your liver.
+Care for your liver with parsley and mintIn pharmacies and natural grocery stores, you can find an endless supply of products designed for liver health.

-- Without a doubt, two of the most interesting plants for liver care are parsley and mint.
-These are easy to find and can also be found in a lot of different foods.
+Without a doubt, two of the most interesting plants for liver health are parsley and mint.
+They are easy to find and are common ingredients in dishes all over the world.

 Next, we’ll explain why they’re so great for liver care and detox.

 The intense taste and astringent properties of parsley make it unique when it comes to liver health.
 Here are some reasons why parsley is especially good for your liver:

 - Flavonoids: apigenin, chrysoberyl, and luteolin function as powerful antioxidants.
 They ensure that your cells transport enough oxygen and protect you from the effects of free radicals.

 - Vitamins C and A: These two compounds are essential for healthy liver function.
 They reduce inflammation and also strengthen your immune system.

 - Diuretic properties: parsley is an excellent cleansing and detoxifying agent.
 Thanks to its diuretic properties it helps your body eliminate the waste it doesn’t need to keep you from getting sick.

 - Beta-carotene: This antioxidant is very effective when it comes to removing fat stores from the body.
 This is extra important if you suffer from fatty liver disease.